thedunston/sshwireguard/README.md

 **Status:** Actively used by author and actively supported.

+License: sshwirdguard © 2022 by Duane Dunston is licensed under Attribution-ShareAlike 4.0 International.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/

 sshwireguard is a program that distributes Wireguard VPN configuration files over SSH to clients and automatically starts their Wireguard VPN client.
 It has replaced the nowire application.

 **Ready for use.**